Accessibility

 To drag and drop the tag.
 Select the tag you want to move with mouse, hold the left button down and drag the tag into its new position.

-Screenshot of Acrobat Pro with a Heading 3 tag selected.
+Screenshot of Acrobat with a Heading 3 tag selected.

-Screenshot of Acrobat Pro with a Heading 3 tag selected and a black line under a Figure tag.
+Screenshot of Acrobat Pro with a Heading 3 tag selected and a black line under a Paragraph tag.

 Cut and Paste